Methodology and data sources

 The Packet prints the full filter chain, the population sizes at each step, the 10 selected comparables, and the median calculation in a format the ARB can audit line-by-line.

-3. Comparable selection — land-aware variant
+3. Comparable selection — pool-adjusted variant

 4. Scope: subdivision vs. neighborhood